jillianpihulak/jillianpihulak.github.io/resume.md

 >“Life is either a daring adventure or nothing at all.”
 >-Helen Keller

+>"Not all those who wander are lost"
+>-J. R. R. Tolkien
 ### Work Experience

 * Go!
 Games and Toys (Happy Valley, Oregon)